6035/sp22/phase-3/README.md

 ## Submission

-As a reminder, the documentation will count towards 20% of your project grade. __Refer to the [project overview][project info]__ to understand what is required of the writeup.
-In short, the writeup will be used to help us understand your code, convince us it's sufficiently general, and let us know anything that might not be reflected in your code.
+As a reminder, the documentation will count towards 20% of your project grade.
+It should help us understand your code, convince us it's sufficiently general, and let us know anything that might not be reflected in your code.
+Additionally, if there are any phase 2 tests that you were not passing before the phase 2 deadline, but fixed for phase 3, you should also include this information in the write up.
+Let us know which tests you fixed and what modifications were required.
+Also __refer to the [project overview][project info]__ to understand what is required of the writeup.
 For this phase, the writeup should be just a few pages long.
 Of course, writing clean/easy-to-understand/well-commented code can save you a lot of work on the documentation.

 Submitted repositories should have the following structure: